Erarnitox/erarnitox.github.io/pub/cpp_tut/index.md

     ```
     - use `emcmake` instead of `cmake` to build

+## Video 58: Android NDK

-## Video 58: Performance Deep dive - building a profiler
+## Video 59: Performance Deep dive - building a profiler
 - std::chrono

-## Video 59: Optimize all the things!
+## Video 60: Optimize all the things!
 Exploring performance hacks
 ### Some things to consider checking for
 - No unnecessary work
     - No unnecessary copying